No two zebras are the same: the stripe patterns are unique to each animal, like a human fingerprint.

 One of the most extraordinary phenomena in the natural world is the annual 1,800-mile migration of millions of zebra, blue wildebeest and other antelope between the Serengeti in Tanzania and Kenya’s Masai Mara in a constant search of food and water.

-Our 2 zebra live in Pridelands with our ostriches and giraffes.
-Meet our two zebra Itika and Carlo in the Zoo Tales episode below.
+Our zebra herd live in Pridelands with our ostriches and giraffes.
+Meet our two of our zebra, Itika and Carlo, in the Zoo Tales episode below.